Looking for the perfect one week in Portugal itinerary? Maybe one that includes castles, boat tours, and plenty of food and wine? Look no further!

 Going on a Douro river cruise is one of the most popular activities in Porto.
 You’ll drift under the 6 bridges of Porto and take some great shots of the city.
 Rather than paying for the boat tour individually, most visitors choose to buy a package that on top of that includes other attractions.

-➤ The top-rated tour on Get Your Guide includes a boat tour, a porto tasting at the historical Caves Calém cellars, and a 2-days pass for the hop on hop off bus, all for less than $30.
+➤ The top-rated tour on Get Your Guide includes a boat tour, a porto tasting at the historical Caves Calém cellars, and a 2-days pass for the hop-on-hop-off bus, all for little over $30. ➥ BOOK IT HERE

 Taste Porto Wine in Vila Nova de Gaia

-➤ For a good wine tour, check out this one that will bring you to 3 wineries in the city and includes wine tastings, of course, plus traditional Portuguese snack (you gotta eat, Port’s pretty strong stuff!).
+➤ For a good wine tour, check out Porto Wine Tour which will bring you to 3 wineries in the city and includes wine tastings, of course, plus traditional Portuguese snacks (you gotta eat, Port’s pretty strong stuff!). ➥ BOOK IT HERE

 Go Chasing Azulejos